wp-plugins/gotmls/readme.txt

 1. Download and unzip the plugin into your WordPress plugins directory (usually `/wp-content/plugins/`).
 1. Activate the plugin through the 'Plugins' menu in your WordPress Admin.
-1. Register on gotmls.net to have access to new definitions of "known threats" and added features like automatic removal and automatic security patches from your admin page.
+1. Register on gotmls.net and download the newest definition update to scan for Known Threats.

 == Frequently Asked Questions ==